WHAT IS KAVA?

 Can you drink too much kava?

 Yes.
 If you drink too much kava, you will begin to feel extremely sleepy.
 As a matter of fact, kava has been proven to be a cure for insomnia.
-However, death or severe illness from exclusive use of kava has not been reported in any medical literature.

 Can I drink alcohol with kava?